Home Compare CCL vs VST

 Carnival Corporation vs Vistra: Which Stock Looks Stronger in 2026?

-Vistra holds the cleaner structural position, with profitability as the main driver and valuation adding further support.
-Carnival still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
+Carnival holds the cleaner structural position, with the lead spread across valuation and growth.
+Vistra still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.